tslight/nix/README.md

 * Install NixOS using the official graphical installer.
 * Optional, but recommended: set a distinct `$HOSTNAME`.
-* Spawn an adhoc environment with `nix-shell -p git`.
+* Spawn an adhoc environment with `nix-shell -p git gnumake neovim`.
 * Run `git clone https://github.com/tslight/nix`.
 * Run `mkdir $HOSTNAME && cp /etc/nixos/hardware-configuration.nix ./$HOSTNAME/`
 * Ensure all device exclusive settings from `/etc/nixos/configuration.nix` are copied to `$HOSTNAME/hardware-configuration.nix`.
-Specifically `networking.hostName = "$HOSTNAME";` and any `boot.initrd.luks.devices`
+Specifically `networking.hostName = "$HOSTNAME";` and any `boot.initrd.luks.devices` lines.
-  lines.
 * Declare the new addition in `flake.nix` with a block under `nixosConfigurations`.
 * Run `git add -A`, as when using Nix flakes, only files that are tracked by Git and not ignored by your ~.gitignore~ are included in the flake's source.
-* Run `sudo nixos-rebuild switch --flake . --upgrade`, or if your `$HOSTNAME` doesn't match: `sudo nixos-rebuild switch --flake .#name-of-nixosSystem --upgrade`
+* Run `sudo nixos-rebuild switch --flake .`, or if your `$HOSTNAME` doesn't match: `sudo nixos-rebuild switch --flake .#name-of-nixosSystem`
 * Reboot, to ensure we can successfully boot from the flake's derivation.
 * Run `sudo nix-channel --remove nixos`.
 You do not need Nix channels on a flake-based system anymore.
 * Once we've verified we can successfully build and boot from the flake, we can go ahead and delete `/etc/nixos`.
+* Run `make setup` to upload newly created SSH keys to GitHub and then change our git remote.
 * Commit and push your changes.
 Profit!